On this page

 With more than 40 libraries, The University of Toronto Libraries system gives you access to more than 7-million books, 2-million e-resources, and 300,000 journals, magazines and newspapers—all using one online catalogue.
 Yes, our collections are impressive; but a redwood forest is impressive too, and that doesn’t make it easier trying to find your way around.

 That’s where we come in.
-Please contact Dave, Richard, Silvia, or Noel as much as you like with any questions you have about your assignments, your research, the library system, or academics generally.
+Please contact Dave, Richard, James, or Noel as much as you like with any questions you have about your assignments, your research, the library system, or academics generally.

 Who is My Personal Librarian?